Priority Green Expedited

 - How quickly and completely you respond to plan review comments

-The expedited process leads to faster routing and permit processing times.
-The single point of contact also greatly reduces permit times.
-Initial review of construction permits is also shortened.
+The expedited process leads to shorter initial review and faster routing and permit processing times.
+The single point of contact can also reduce permit times.

 Steps to Get Your Permit

 In addition to the steps for your permit type (new construction - single family or duplex or new construction - multifamily or mixed-use), you need to complete the following steps.